akessah/61040-portfolio/README.md

 This will be your portfolio repository.
 Use this as a [template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository) and customize it to your own tastes.
 We gave you a starting point with a space to describe yourself and a link to where your assignment 1 file can be.

 # About Me
-*My name is Amber Horvath, I'm a postdoctoral associate researching code comprehension interventions, it's nice to meet you!
-[Here is a link to my real website.](https://amberhorvath.com)
-Now you should write something about yourself here!*
+*My name is Akosua Essah, I'm a junior at MIT studing computer science and engineering!

 Some fun facts about me:
 1. I love hockey.